stskeeps/wartime_penguins/README.md

 ##

 Congratulations!
-You've got yourself a battle-ready penguin powered by the mighty Cartesi coprocessor!
+You've got yourself a battle-ready penguin squad powered by the mighty Cartesi Coprocessor!